Reading Time: 5 minutes

 These issues may affect the success of your project.
 Distance, communication and cultural challenges may make your project drag for way longer than it should.
 And all these challenges to offshore software development services come with hidden cost implications.

-To avoid all these, get a reputable local developer, such as Baytech Consulting.
+To avoid all these, get a reputable local developer, such as Baytech, a full stack development company.
 Here, you share the same time zone, law, and culture.
 You have better control over the software development progress and can mitigate unexpected costs.
 You’re also assured that your intellectual property is well governed by US laws.

 Baytech Consulting is a local software company that delivers high quality software solutions for visionary and successful businesses in South California.